jimishol/cholidean-harmony-structure/README.md

 **Known Issues:**

-- **Line-buffered output isn’t working**:
+- **Line‑buffered output isn’t working**:
-  FluidSynth’s note-on/off events arrive in batches under Windows; see [issue #4](https://github.com/jimishol/cholidean-harmony-structure/issues/4).
+  FluidSynth’s note‑on/off events arrive in batches under Windows; see [issue #4](https://github.com/jimishol/cholidean-harmony-structure/issues/4).

 - **Spaces in filenames**:
-  May break playback through the `winpty` layer—use underscores instead.
+  May break playback through the `winpty` layer — use underscores instead.

-- **Restart-on-exit disabled**:
+- **Restart‑on‑exit disabled**:
-  The batch wrapper doesn’t propagate non-zero exit codes, so automatic restart on exit code 42 is unavailable.
+  The batch wrapper doesn’t propagate non‑zero exit codes, so automatic restart on exit code 42 is unavailable.

 ---

 ### Prerequisites